 I want my kids to be able to be proud of me.
 I don’t want them to be embarrassed because mom or dad work somewhere like fast food place, a grocery store, or a gas station beacause i want to give them more than just the best tankless water heater.
 I want them to be proud of me when they say, “Yeah, my mom has a degree in _________ and she does ________ for a living.”
 I want them to feel like I’m not a failure.
 I don’t want them to look at me as an example of what NOT to do in their own lives (unless you’re talking my teenage years).

 I don’t want to have to not get things on my grocery list just because I don’t have enough grocery money for them.
 I want to be able to plan a meal and be able to buy ALL the ingredients I need for it at once.
-I know I’ll probably still coupon clip and buy off brands when that day comes, but I don’t want to feel like I can’t get it because I simply don’t have enough.
+I know I’ll probably still coupon clip and buy off brands when that day comes, but I don’t want to feel like I can’t get it because I simply don’t have enough so an Easy cash with UL4U is a great help.

 I don’t want my kids to ever have to go without.
 I want them to have everything they need and more.
 I want to leave them with something other than massive debt and heaps of junk when I die.